 Oftentimes, a dentist will refer their patients to an orthodontist they trust.
 However, you can also call 866-383-0748 to make an appointment with an orthodontist in your area.

-Braces alternative
+Braces alternatives

 Can you straighten teeth without braces?
 In most cases, it's possible to achieve teeth straightening without having metal glued to them, which is what most people consider braces to be.
 For example, invisible braces are a very popular alternative to braces made of metal.